EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 The Operations Start Guide will help you start with EGI Operations duties.
 It covers the responsibilities of the various parties involved in the running of the EGI infrastructure and guide how to join operations.
-As a newcomer, you need to understand the structure of the EGI project and roles of operators at different levels.
+As a newcomer, you need to understand the structure of the infrastructure and roles of operators at different levels.
 Reading the whole document will give you a complete overall picture of daily operations within EGI.